Robotics-Club-IIT-BHU/Winter_Camp_2024/Workshop2_PyBullet/README.md

 ---

 ## Workshop Recording
-If you missed the workshop or want to revisit the concepts, the complete recording is available on YouTube.
-Watch it here: [Pybullet Workshop Recording](#) {will update soon}
+If you missed the workshop or want to revisit the concepts, the complete recording is available here: [Pybullet Workshop Recording](https://drive.google.com/drive/folders/1zuhOE5z8jLtHmPC2mUknTuhQgz-vYqPS?usp=sharing)

 ---